 Deflation or implant rupture is a problem with saline or silicone gel breast implants.
 With saline implants, you will notice your breasts becoming flat within a couple of days.
 With silicone gel implant, patient can have a silent rupture, where the patient does not even know the implant is ruptured or leaking.
 The only way to diagnose silent ruptures with silicone gel implants is to obtain an MRI.
 In either case, if your implant is ruptured, you will need to have it removed or replaced.
 The implant manufacturers offer warranties on the implants that may cover the costs of the implant and the surgery.

-Capsular contracture is a nuisance problem where the scar tissue around the implant becomes thickened and tightens around the implant.
-We do not know what causes capsular contracture and it can be a very frustrating problem for some women.
-In some cases treatment may only involve massaging the implants.
+Capsular contracture occurs when the scar tissue around the implant becomes thickened and tightens around the implant.
+We do not know what causes capsular contracture, and it can be a very frustrating problem for some women.
+In some cases, treatment may only involve massaging the implants.
 In more severe cases, you may require revision surgery to remove the capsule (capsulectomy) and replace the implant.
-Patient that have developed capsule contracture are more likely to develop it again with future surgeries.
+Patients who have developed capsule contracture are more likely to develop it again with future surgeries.
 Silicone implants may be more prone to developing this problem as compared to saline implants.